Hundreds of new satellites of figure-eight orbit computed with high precision: Description of the numerical searching procedure

-In this work we make a purposeful search for figure-eight satellites.
-We first make a general search in the window $[0, 0.8]\times [0, 0.8]$ for $v_x, v_y$ with a grid step $1/2048$ and $T_0=70$.
+A purposeful search for figure-eight satellites is made in this work.
+We first make a general search in the rectangle $[0, 0.8]\times [0, 0.8]$ for $v_x, v_y$ with a grid step $1/2048$ and $T_0=70$.
 After that we add to our found satellites the satellites found in \cite{Shuv3, Shuv4, Dimi} (we use the tables in \cite{Shuv3, Shuv4} and the table for sequence V (figure-eight) at \cite{Table}).
-A cluster of the initial velocities' points $(v_x, v_y)$ is seen, which we enclose with the rectangle (window) $[0.1, 0.33]\times [0.49, 0.545]$ (see Fig.1).
-Then we concentrate on this rectangle with a grid step $1/4096$ and $T_0=300$.
-For both stages of the numerical procedure we use 154-th order of Taylor series and precision of 134 decimal digits.
-The computations are performed in "Nestum" cluster, Sofia, Bulgaria \cite{nestum} and "Govorun" supercomputer, Dubna, Russia \cite{HybriLIT}.
+A cluster of the initial velocities' points $(v_x, v_y)$ is seen, which we enclose with the rectangle $[0.1, 0.33]\times [0.49, 0.545]$ (see Fig.~1).
+All the points outside of this rectangle are surrounded by circles with radius $0.02$.
+Then we concentrate on this rectangle and the union of circles with a grid step $1/4096$ and $T_0=300$.
+After that we left only those points outside the rectangle $[0.1, 0.33]\times [0.49, 0.545]$ for which we found in their vicinities (circles) some new solutions.
+Then we again consider the union of vicinities of the left points together with the newly found solutions, i.e. we make a second iteration for searching.
+All in all we make a search for the rectangle $[0.1, 0.33]\times [0.49, 0.545]$ plus the domain with the curved boundary shown in Fig.~1.